juansanzone/MLBusinessComponents/README.md

 This component will allow you to show the progress ring of points, a label and an actionable button.
 The most common use of this component is to show a user's progress within the loyalty program.

 ### MLBusinessLoyaltyRingView init
 You need to set `MLBusinessLoyaltyRingData` protocol (interfase).
 This protocol allow you to populate the draw data into component.
-(Ring progress percent, ring color, label text and button title).
+(Ring progress percent, ring color, label text, button title and button deeplink).
 ```swift
 let ringView = MLBusinessLoyaltyRingView(_ ringViewData: MLBusinessLoyaltyRingData)
 view.addSubView(ringView)